Corona-phobia: Like SARS, coronavirus fear feeds racism | DW | 04.02.2020

 None of this helps anyone.
 In fact, it's like the 1980s panic around HIV.
 The unthinking among us believed we could only get HIV if we were gay or bisexual.
 But as early as 1988 researchers knew that wasn't true.

 And yet this fear of "the other" prevails.
-My colleagues at Spectrum have spoken to Joshua Tybur, an associate professor and psychologist at the University of Amsterdam.
+My colleagues at Spectrum, Conor Dillon and Gabriel Borrud, have spoken to Joshua Tybur, an associate professor and psychologist at the University of Amsterdam.
 Tybur's looked at reactions during the 2014 Ebola outbreak and found that "infectious disease threats make individuals worried about all kinds of people from a specific area."
 He says it's part of a "pathogen avoidance psychology."

 "It doesn't take a degree in microbiology to realize that when there's an unflushed toilet in a public restroom, or there's a pile of vomit on the floor, that's something that we don't want to touch," says Tybur.
 "And this feeling of disgust really motivates us to avoid physical contact."